Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 > You can right-click "Open Image in New Tab" for larger images （可以右键“新窗口打开 ”放大图片）

-> Note that the author edric is me, I contributed 80%+ of the interaction and mockup designs
+> I contributed to 80%+ of the interaction and mockup designs, as seen on top right corner "by_edirc"

 The interaction follows Google's Android TV guideline because most smart TVs in China equipped with Android.
 Follwing Android guideline is also the best way to ensure performance and smoothness.